 9. Lisbon Oceanarium

-One of the coolest Oceanariums I´ve been to.
-Aside from its permanent exposition the place often hosts really interesting temporary exhibitions.
-Lisbon Oceanarium is located close to Lisbon Expo and Estacion de Oriente, which makes the whole area really cutting-edge, full of art and design objects.
+Aside from its permanent exposition, this Oceanarium often hosts really interesting temporary exhibitions.
+It is located close to Lisbon Expo and Estacion de Oriente, which makes the whole area really cutting-edge, full of art and design objects.

 10. Bairro Alto & The Pink Street

-The central district of Lisbon.
-And here the name “alto” should have warned me: it´s all about steps – ups&downs.
+Bairro Alto is the central district of Lisbon.
+Honestly, the name alto should have warned me: it´s all about steps.
 The neighborhood is full of tourists, restaurants, cafes and yet has the most local architecture and atmosphere.
-Wear comfortable shoes or start from the highest point going downwards, cause it seems like not a big deal, but after a morning of ups&downs in Bairro Alto – my feet hurt the rest of the week.
-The Pink Street was a pleasant surprise though.
-Nothing special – just a pink flooring, and yet it gives a street completely new vibes.
+Wear comfortable shoes or start from the highest point and head downwards.